IBM/cloud-native-starter/workshop/01-introduction.md

 [home](README.md)
 # Introduction

-In this hands-on workshop, we will see, how to develop cloud-native microservices using Jakarta EE and MicroProfile.
+In this hands-on workshop, we will see how to develop cloud-native microservices using Jakarta EE and MicroProfile.

-Cloud Native Definition created by the [Cloud Native Computing Foundation](https://www.cncf.io/)
+The definition of Cloud Native from the [Cloud Native Computing Foundation](https://www.cncf.io/)

 > Cloud native technologies empower organizations to build and run scalable applications in **modern**, **dynamic environments** such as **public**, **private**, and **hybrid clouds**. **Containers**, **service meshes**, **microservices**, **immutable infrastructure**, and **declarative APIs exemplify** this approach.

 > These techniques **enable loosely coupled systems** that are **resilient**, **manageable**, and **observable**.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

-With this definition in mind, when developers building [cloud-native](https://www.ibm.com/cloud/learn/cloud-native) applications, they are challenged to figure out how to address topics like **building and deploying Containers**, **traffic routing**, **resiliency** and **defining and exposing REST APIs**.
+With this definition in mind, when developers are building [cloud-native](https://www.ibm.com/cloud/learn/cloud-native) applications, they are challenged to figure out topics like **building and deploying Containers**, **traffic routing**, **resiliency**, and **defining and exposing REST APIs**.
 Fortunately, most of these new challenges are handled by the orchestration platform Kubernetes and the service mesh Istio.
 This functionality works generically for microservices, regardless of the language they are implemented in and without changes to the application logic.

-However, **some functionality can not be covered by orchestration platforms** and service meshes.
-Instead it must be handled in the business logic of the microservices, for example application specific failover functionality, metrics, and fine-grained authorizations.
+However **some functionality can not be covered by orchestration platforms** and service meshes.
+Instead, it must be handled in the business logic of the microservices, application specific failover functionality, metrics, and fine-grained authorizations, for example.

 Java developers can leverage **Eclipse MicroProfile** to implement this functionality.
-MicroProfile is an extension to [Java EE (Enterprise Edition)](https://www.oracle.com/technetwork/java/javaee/overview/index.html) to build microservices-based architectures and it complements [Kubernetes](https://kubernetes.io/de/) and [Istio](https://istio.io) capabilities.
-In addition to the application specific logic which Kubernetes and Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example mechanisms to invoke REST APIs and functionality to implement REST APIs including their documentation.
+MicroProfile is an extension to [Java EE (Enterprise Edition)](https://www.oracle.com/technetwork/java/javaee/overview/index.html) to build microservices-based architectures and it complements both [Kubernetes](https://kubernetes.io/de/) and [Istio](https://istio.io) capabilities.
+In addition to the application-specific logic which Kubernetes and Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example mechanisms to invoke REST APIs and functionality to implement REST APIs including their documentation.

 ---

 ## 1. The "Cloud Native Starter (CNS)" application

-With the **"Cloud Native Starter"** application we can **show**, **add** and **remove** articles with authors information.
+The **"Cloud Native Starter"** application we have developed is a simple use-case.
+The app can **show**, **add**, and **remove** articles with author information.
 The application is built on microservices with one frontend web application.

 ![architecture](images/architecture.png)